About the fishbone diagram template

 Improved problem-solving skills

 Since the fishbone diagram template is your guide to problem-solving, there will not be assumptions and guesses.
 As a result, your team will have a strategic approach to solving issues concerning the organization.
-As you would know, these issues might be about business processes, so the earlier you detect and resolve the problem, the better it will be for your business operations.
+As you know, these issues might be about business processes, so the earlier you detect and resolve the problem, the better it will be for your business operations.

 A better understanding of the problem and its potential causes